 I worked as a summer intern at IBM Research, Bangalore during May-July 2017.

 I was a recipient of the Summer Research Fellowship at CSE, IIT Madras in 2015.

-- Siddharth Barman, Ganesh Ghalme, Shweta Jain, Pooja Kulkarni, Shivika Narang.
-Fair Allocation of Indivisible Goods in Single-Parameter Environments.
-Working Paper.
+Siddharth Barman, Ganesh Ghalme, Shweta Jain, Pooja Kulkarni, Shivika Narang.
+Fair Division of Indivisible Goods Among Strategic Agents.
+AAMAS 2019

 I've had a lot of fun assisting some of CSA's finest courses.